 The process of generating constant prices is known as 'deflating' and price indexes (deflators) are used to calculate comparative prices.
 The result is a series of annual estimates of spending expressed in terms of the value of currency in a selected reference year.
-The reference year used in this report is 2019-20.
+The reference year used in this report is 2020-21.
+More information on the price deflators used in this report can be found in the 'Concepts and definitions' section of this report.